 Final thoughts

-Weed and CBD flowers are two different plants and each has their distinct compositions, effects, and legal statuses.
+Weed and CBD flowers are two different plants of the same species, and each has their distinct compositions, effects, and legal statuses.

-While they share some similarities, including some potential health benefits, they have different uses and may be better suited for different individuals.
+While they share some similarities, including some benefits, they have different uses and can be better suited for different individuals.

 Disclosure: